Two of the largest school districts in Southeast Texas head back to the classroom. We have your one stop for everything parents need to know!

-The summer break is officially over for students in Beaumont and Port Arthur - two of the largest school districts in Southeast Texas.
+The summer break is officially over for students in Evadale and Little-Cypress-Mauriceville.

-Students will be dealing with changes, brutal heat and possible thunderstorms on the first day of school.
+And the first day of school be could stormy -- especially in the afternoon.

 BACK TO SCHOOL WEATHER FORECAST: